Frequently Asked Questions about moving to Estonia

-The following section displays a collection of the most frequently asked questions.
-Please consider that the answers to the frequently asked questions may not always correspond to the answers that would have been given in your personal case.
+The following section displays a collection of the most FAQ-s about moving to Estonia.
+Please consider that the answers to the FAQ-s may not always correspond to the answers that would have been given in your personal case.

 Therefore please do not hesitate to contact the EURAXESS Services Centres that are ready to help you in all matters related to your mobility experience.